Maltese temperament: Welcome to our complete guide to Maltese personality!

 Serpell, James.
 “Dog Breeds and Their Behavior.”
 Domestic Dog Cognition and Behavior.
 2014.

 Blackshaw, Judith.
-“An overview of types of aggressive behaviour in dogs and methods of treatment.”
+“An overview of types of aggressive behavior in dogs and methods of treatment.”
 Applied Animal Behavior Science.
 1991.

 Seksel, Kersti.
 “Preventing Behavior Problems in Puppies and Kittens.”
 Veterinary Clinics of North America: Small Animal Practice.
 2008.